01100100/blog/content/posts/kreuzungen.md

 #### Known issues

 When asking OSM for ways and joining together ways with the same name, there might be some common name used for them both (), meaning there will be a .

+Sometimes the name fo the relation willbe different from the ways resulting in two unique objects.

 ![](image-1.png)